+The major payroll system is managed by the Payroll Division but houses Human Resources data.
 The Director of Payroll & HRIS informs the Director of Human Resources prior to releasing HR data when needed.

-Director of HR prior to releasing HR data when needed along with associated departments with outside data requests.
+The Human Resources department works with their vendors who collect electronic records for them.
+According to the Director of Payroll & HRIS, she informs the Director of HR prior to releasing HR data when needed along with associated departments with outside data requests.
 The Payroll Division follows the County's Record Retention Policy.
 In addition, certain data is not shared such as social security numbers, addresses, phone numbers and birth dates although there is no formal documentation of this process nor countywide guidance.
 The Director of Payroll & HRIS expressed concern that there are no controls in place on who has access to data shared with IMSD dashboards once that data is no longer housed in Ceridian Dayforce.
 She stated that she does not contact IMSD for data assistance.